cc-hpc-itwm/tarantella/docs/source/tutorials.rst

 papers propose to first *warm-up* the learning rate during the first epochs, particularly when using large batches [Goyal]_.

-In our ResNet50 example, the `PiecewiseConstantDecayWithWarmup` schedule provided starts with a small value for the learning rate, which then increases at every step (i.e., iteration), for a number of initial `warmup_steps <https://github.com/cc-hpc-itwm/tarantella_models/blob/master/src/models/resnet/common.py#L30>`_.
+In our ResNet-50 example, the `PiecewiseConstantDecayWithWarmup` schedule provided starts with a small value for the learning rate, which then increases at every step (i.e., iteration), for a number of initial `warmup_steps <https://github.com/cc-hpc-itwm/tarantella_models/blob/master/src/models/resnet/common.py#L30>`_.

 The ``warmup_steps`` defaults to the number of iterations of the first five epochs, similar to the schedule proposed by [Goyal]_.
-After the ``warmup_steps`` are done, the learning rate value shoud reach the *scaled initial learning rate* introduced above.
+After the ``warmup_steps`` are done, the learning rate value should reach the *scaled initial learning rate* introduced above.

 .. code-block:: python